Symbolic hunt of instabilities and bifurcations in reaction networks: Discussion and outlook

 Besides linear conditions, bifurcations theorems require further nondegeneracy conditions involving higher derivatives.
 This is in no way trivial and it has still to be discussed case-by-case.
 For existence results of bifurcations along the symbolic lines of this paper see \cite{V23} for an account on saddle-node bifurcations.
 In a related setting, see Fiedler \cite{F19} who proved \emph{global} Hopf bifurcation \cite{AlexYorke78} based on some cycle conditions on the symbolic Jacobian.

 For readers who are more interested in finding bifurcations in numerical simulations rather than proving them analytically, our contribution already suggests various possibilities to guess the parameter areas of interest.
-We exemplified such possibilities in the two toy models of Section \ref{examplesec}: Example I and Example II.
+We exemplified such possibilities in the two toy models of Section \ref{examplesec}: Example I and Example II. {We underline that we do not rely on any Hurwitz computation to conclude the occurrence of the bifurcations.
+The development of systematic algorithms to detect the spectral conditions for bifurcations falls beyond the scope of the present work, and will be addressed in future research.
+Suffice it to say that for networks of sufficiently small size we can resort to computer algebra tools for the computation of the characteristic polynomial.
+As a consequence, e.g., we can automatically identify $n$-Child-Selections that leads to instability, according to Corollary \ref{cor1}: it is enough to check monomials that carry the `wrong' sign.
+However, such an approach is doomed to fail for reasonably large and realistic metabolic networks where dozens, if not hundreds, of species and reactions are involved.
+In this case, non-trivial heuristic algorithms need to be developed for the purpose. }

 In conclusion, we point to two open questions: \begin{enumerate} \item Which sufficient conditions on an invertible $S[\mathbf{J}^{(n)}]$ guarantee that